hanggrian/IIT-CS430/assignments/homework1.md

 Based on such characteristics and results, **I believe this is a function to print permutations of an array of integers**.

+### 5B

-### b.
-Give a recurrence equation describing the worst-case behavior of the program.
+> Give a recurrence equation describing the worst-case behavior of the program.

 | Line | Relation |
 | --- | --- |